Er-F/DataScience/README.md

 ### 1. Data Preparation

-We start by preparing the data, which involves cleaning and splitting it into training and test sets.
+Involves Data cleaning and splitting it into training and test sets.
 This step ensures that the data is ready for modeling and helps in achieving accurate results.

 ### 2. Model Definition